withastro/roadmap/proposals/custom-client-directives.md

 - Allowing overriding builtin directives.
 - Allowing for additional customization via new types of directives outside of `client:`.
 - Allowing multiple directives to run at the same time.
+- Replay interaction on hydrate, e.g. if a `client:click` directive hydrates on clicking the button, Astro doesn't replay the click event to trigger some reaction after it hydrates.
+The user has to click the (now hydrated) button again to trigger a reaction.

 Previously goals in Stage 2:
 - Refactor the implementation of `client:` loading to get rid of the precompile step (this is a core repo refactor / improvement).